fnogatz/xsd/README.md

 # XML Validator in SWI-Prolog

 Validate an XML Document against an XML Schema in SWI-Prolog.

 ## Installation

 All you need is [SWI-Prolog](http://www.swi-prolog.org/).
 See there for installation instructions.

+Only for development purposes the [`library(tap)`](https://github.com/mndrix/tap) is needed.

 ### Pre-Compilation